 Missourian Cynthia Byersmith’s son is just one reason why.
 Cynthia explained that her son, Craig, was with several friends who were also under the influence of drugs when he suffered an overdose in 2014.
 He had been dead for over an hour before someone contacted an ambulance.
 She feels the others didn’t call 911 immediately for fear of arrest.
 In this case, death could have been avoided.
 Cynthia has spoken out in favor of the state’s new Good Samaritan law.

 Last year saw at least 63,000 reported cases of drug overdoses across the U.S. The majority of these deaths were the result of opioid abuse, which has spiked among people between 25 and 54 years old.
 Heroin, fentanyl, oxycodone, methadone-these drugs are killing more and more people each year.
 But if people aren’t afraid to speak up and report the abuse, we can save thousands.

 U.S. News confirmed that pharmacists across Missouri are permitted to sell the drug Naloxone.
 This drug is capable of preventing death during a drug overdose.
 It has been proven to instantly revive people in certain circumstances, and allow for additional time to get the person to an emergency room.
 Naloxone is generally available for purchase without a prescription, and local agencies usually maintain a supply on hand as well.
 The medication is administered in one nostril using a sprayer.
 If three minutes elapse with no response, a second dose should be given.

 However, we strongly recommend you call 911 immediately instead of relying on this drug.
 And the state, through its new Good Samaritan Law, agrees.

-If you have any questions about the legal issues discussed here, we offer a free consultation at the medical malpractice law firm of Norton & Norton, P.C.
+If you have any questions about the legal issues discussed here, we offer a free consultation at the medical malpractice law firm of Norton & Spencer, P.C.
 You can call (816) 607-4750 or contact us.